department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-ID-cards/VIC.md

 <br>

-<em>Note:</em>If you already have one of these, you don’t need a Veteran ID Card, but you can still apply for it if you’d like.
+**Note:** If you already have one of these, you don’t need a Veteran ID Card, but you can still apply for it if you’d like.

 </div>